Growing and Developing

 What is it?

-Physical Literacy is developing fundamental movement skills, such as hopping, balancing, running, throwing, catching.
+Physical Literacy includes developing fundamental movement skills, such as hopping, balancing, running, throwing, catching.
 This leads to fundamental sport skills, and practicing these in various decision making situations, in a variety of environments: ground, water, snow, ice and air.

 Having opportunities to increase physical literacy in children will build their confidence and competence and will result in;